Phoenix Guardians

 California-born and raised, Alexander has over a decade of experience in system administration, network engineering, software development, and agile project management.
 He’s built scalable, secure platforms for private clients in healthcare, legal tech, and finance, with a focus on data protection, real-time functionality, and user safety.
 As CTO of Phoenix, Alexander leads the entire development team, overseeing the buildout of our mobile platform, backend infrastructure, and security systems to ensure every feature meets the highest standards of reliability, privacy, and survivor-centered design.

 Our core developers team each bring 10+ years of experience across industries like aerospace, gaming, healthcare tech, and cybersecurity.
-They’ve developed mobile apps, secure communication tools, and high-traffic platforms.
+They have developed mobile apps, secure communication tools, and high-traffic platforms.

 SABRINA PECORELLI